Akascape/ShaderToyVid/README.md

 **Tip:** You can use my [Vdo-Img Conversion Tools](https://github.com/Akascape/Vdo-Img-Conversion-Tools) to convert the image-sequences to video files easily.

-Sometimes you have to **force quit** the program if the shader window freezes after any shader-error, so keep that in mind.
+Sometimes you may have to **force quit** the program if the shader window freezes after any shader-error, so keep that in mind.

 ## Future Development
 - Direct video capture is not available in Arcade, though it is in [development](https://github.com/pythonarcade/arcade/issues/1349)